DESIHIGH/desihigh/README.md

 Everything here is written in [Jupyter notebooks](https://jupyter.org/), which makes all things easy when it comes python and data science.
 You can read all about them [here](https://www.dataquest.io/blog/jupyter-notebook-tutorial/).

-:rotating_light:  *We're almost ready to get started.
+:rotating_light: :rotating_light: :rotating_light:  *We're almost ready to get started.
 You'll first see a loading page, after which you'll want Intro.ipynb and then DESI.ipynb.
 By that stage you'll know the basics and can try the rest - SnowWhiteDwarf is one of our favourites.
-Ok, wait for it, [GO](https://mybinder.org/v2/gh/michaelJwilson/DESI-HighSchool/1.2.6)!* :rotating_light:
+Ok, wait for it, [GO](https://mybinder.org/v2/gh/michaelJwilson/DESI-HighSchool/1.2.6)!* :rotating_light: :rotating_light: :rotating_light:

 If you get stuck with a python question, be like the pros and try www.google.com!  :thought_balloon: If you have a science question, leave us a [message](https://github.com/michaelJwilson/DESI-HighSchool/issues/new/) and we'll be happy to help answer them.
 But remember, all staff and students at DESI High abide by the [Code of Conduct](https://github.com/michaelJwilson/DESI-HighSchool/blob/main/CODE_OF_CONDUCT.md) :scroll:.